pengwangucla/DeLS-3D/README.md

 # DeLS-3D
-The code for DeLS-3D of CVPR 2018 and the jounal paper we submitted to TPAMI, website: [Apolloscape Dataset](apolloscape.auto).
+The code for DeLS-3D of CVPR 2018 and the jounal paper, website: [Apolloscape Dataset](apolloscape.auto).

 ```
     @inproceedings{wang2018dels,